-Lucasfilm Explain Why A Cult ‘Star Wars’ Character Wasn’t In ‘Rogue One’
+Lucasfilm Reveals Why A Cult ‘Star Wars’ Character Wasn’t In ‘Rogue One’

 This wasn’t the first time that the location of Wedge Antilles during Rogue One was revealed.

-That’s because during Matthew Wood’s recent interview with Slash Film he confirmed that he actually asked David Ankrum, the actor who played Wedge Antilles in A New Hope, to record a voice cameo for the film.
+That’s because during Matthew Wood’s recent interview with Slash Film, he confirmed that he actually asked David Ankrum, the actor who played Wedge Antilles in A New Hope, to record a voice cameo for the film.

 Those of you looking to learn more about Wedge Antilles will actually get the chance to do so later in February, as he features in Empire’s End, the final installment of Chuck Wendig’s Star Wars: Aftermath trilogy, which is due out on February 21.